johnhh-dev/proxmox-multios-vm-factory/README.md

 Azure is used for:

-- Azure Arc management
+• Azure Arc server management
-- Kubernetes Arc integration
+• Azure Arc Kubernetes integration
-- GitOps deployments
-- Cluster Connect
+• Cluster Connect
-- Hybrid server management
-- Policy and governance
+• Policy & governance
+• Monitoring and hybrid management

 ---

-# 🖥 On‑Prem Infrastructure (Proxmox)
+# 🖥 On‑Prem Infrastructure

 Hypervisor: